 Bankart lesion causes

-Dislocation of the shoulder is a very common injury due to the lack of bony stability afforded by the joint.
-Shoulder dislocation is common in contact and collision sports.
-Sports that involve falls, such as skiing or gymnastics, also have high rates of shoulder dislocations.
+Dislocation of the shoulder is a very common injury due to the lack of bony stability in the joint.
+It’s common in contact and collision sports and sports that have a high risk of falls, such as skiing or gymnastics.
 Bankart lesions may also occur during motor vehicle accidents or non-sports-related falls.

-Those who participate in high-risk sports or have a history of recurrent dislocation are more likely to suffer from a labral injury.
+Those who participate in such sports or have a history of recurrent dislocations are more likely to suffer from a labral injury.
 Because many men in their teens and twenties participate in contact or collision sports, this group tends to see higher rates of Bankart lesion.

-The symptoms of Bankart lesion is fairly consistent among patients who tend to report a sense of instability.
-If the injury is not immediately surgically repaired, they sometimes have recurrent dislocations of increasing frequency and with less trauma with future injuries.
+Common symptoms of a Bankart lesion is a sense of instability in the shoulder joint.
+If the injury is not immediately surgically repaired, patients sometimes have recurrent dislocations of increasing frequency and with less trauma with future injuries.
 In fact, recurrence rates in patients with first-time dislocations that are managed conservatively have been reported as high as 100%.

-Clinically, these patients tend to have general shoulder pain that worsens with moving their arm into a typical throwing position (abduction with external rotation) or behind their back (extension and internal rotation) as if to reach a back pocket.
+Clinically, these patients tend to have general shoulder pain that worsens with moving their arm into a typical throwing position or behind their back as if to reach a back pocket.
 These patients may be unwilling to move into certain ranges of motion because of fear that their shoulder will dislocate again.

-Completing a course of care that uses the biopsychosocial model of pain (based on the neuromatix theory) allows the patient to create a healthy habit that addresses previous experiences, values, emotions, and other factors that may influence their pain.
-Failure to address these components can lead to chronic pain.
+Completing a course of care that uses the biopsychosocial model of pain (based on the neuromatrix theory) allows the patient to create a healthy habit that addresses previous experiences, values, emotions, and other factors that may influence their pain.
+Failure to address these components may lead to chronic pain.

-Patients who have non-traumatic Bankart lesions, or tears associated with a dislocation that is spontaneously reduced, may not get to a clear cut diagnosis quickly.
+Patients who have non-traumatic Bankart lesions may not get to a clear cut diagnosis quickly.
 General shoulder pain when raising the arm is a common symptom that shouldn’t be taken for granted.

 Shoulder impingement and bursitis can be ruled out with resistive testing where the finding is strong and pain free.
 Special tests for impingement may also be used to test the health of the shoulder.
 Without a reported dislocation, clinicians need to consider the patient’s story about their pain experience.